Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Declare the schema

-Schema is where you define the structure of data that flows through your app, which then displays as options in the data sync field mappings.
+The schema is where you define the structure of data that flows through your app, which then displays as options in the data sync field mappings.
 OCP calls your source class method with properties defined in your schema.

-You can choose to implement a static or dynamic schema:
+You can choose to implement a static or dynamic schema.

 • Static – Use when your data structure is fixed and known in advance, all sources of this type share the same data structure, and you want to define the schema declaratively without code.